suryamondal/ssh-and-github/README.md

 The file `~/.ssh/config` contains the required information for the `SSH` to operate smoothly.

 One easy way to `ssh` to a `private` terminal via a `public` terminal, is also given here.
-No need to go through multiple logins.
+In this way, there is no need to go through multiple logins.

 The `push` or `pull` to [github](github.com) is a bit different.